Springer, Bregman propel Astros to 6-2 victory over Angels

 ANAHEIM, Calif.
+(AP) — Alex Bregman and Houston stumbled out of the All-Star break, dropping four of six games, but the Astros have looked more like themselves the past two nights.

-(AP) — George Springer and Alex Bregman homered, Wade Miley pitched two-run ball into the sixth inning and the Houston Astros beat the Los Angeles Angels 6-2 Thursday night.
+Bregman and George Springer homered while Wade Miley pitched two-run ball into the sixth inning and the AL West leaders beat the Los Angeles Angels 6-2 Thursday night.

+“The boys are back.
+We’re ready to go,” said Bregman, who hit a solo shot off Matt Harvey to lead off the sixth for his team-leading 25th of the season.
+“We came out and played our brand of baseball from the get go.
+When we set the tone like that, it is off to the races.”

-Springer drove four home runs during the four-game series, tying Craig Biggio for the most when batting leadoff in a series in franchise history.
-Biggio had his four connections during a three-game set against the Cubs in 1998.
+Springer — who put Harvey’s fastball over the wall in right-center during the third inning — had four home runs during the four-game series, tying Craig Biggio for the most when batting leadoff in a series in franchise history.
+Biggio’s four came during a three-game set against the Cubs in 1998.

-The Angels didn’t get much of a lift from the return of Mike Trout, who missed three games with a strained right calf.
-Trout was the designated hitter and went 1 for 4.

-Springer’s solo shot to right-center off Matt Harvey (3-5) in the third inning was his 22nd of the season, matching his total from last year.
-Bregman’s homer to lead off the sixth gave Houston a 6-0 lead.
-It was the shortstop’s team-leading 25th, which is fourth in the AL.
+“That’s something special.
+I know him well.
+Getting my name around his name is something special,” said Springer of joining Biggio.

 Miley (8-4) yielded only two walks over the first 4 2/3 innings before Brian Goodwin’s double to right.
 The left-hander improved to 4-0 in his career against the Angels, allowing two runs and three hits over 5 1/3 innings.